Spam and Open Relay Blocking System

-SORBS ("Spam and Open Relay Blocking System") is a list of e-mail servers suspected of sending or relaying spam (a DNS Blackhole List).
-It has been augmented with complementary lists that include various other classes of hosts, allowing for customized email rejection by its users.
+SORBS ("Spam and Open Relay Blocking System") was a list of e-mail servers suspected of sending or relaying spam (a DNS Blackhole List).
+It had been augmented with complementary lists that include various other classes of hosts, allowing for customized email rejection by its users.

 History

 The SORBS DNSbl project was created in November 2001.
 It was maintained as a private list until 6 January 2002 when the DNSbl was officially launched to the public.
 The list consisted of 78,000 proxy relays and rapidly grew to over 3,000,000 alleged compromised spam relays.

 In November 2009 SORBS was acquired by GFI Software, to enhance their mail filtering solutions.

 In July 2011 SORBS was re-sold to Proofpoint, Inc.

+On June 5, 2024 SORBS was shut down and no longer available.

 DUHL

 SORBS adds IP ranges that belong to dialup modem pools, dynamically allocated wireless, and DSL connections as well as DHCP LAN ranges by using reverse DNS PTR records, WHOIS records, and sometimes by submission from the ISPs themselves.
 This is called the DUHL or Dynamic User and Host List.
 SORBS does not automatically rescan DUHL listed hosts for updated rDNS so to remove an IP address from the DUHL the user or ISP has to request a delisting or rescan.
 If other blocks are scanned in the region of listings and the scan includes listed netspace, SORBS automatically removes the netspace marked as static.

 Matthew Sullivan of SORBS proposed in an Internet Draft that generic reverse DNS addresses include purposing tokens such as static or dynamic, abbreviations thereof, and more.
 That naming scheme would have allowed end users to classify IP addresses without the need to rely on third party lists, such as the SORBS DUHL.
 The Internet Draft has since expired.
 Generally it is considered more appropriate for ISPs to simply block outgoing traffic to port 25 if they wish to prevent users from sending email directly, rather than specifying it in the reverse DNS record for the IP.

 SORBS' dynamic IP list originally came from Dynablock but has been developed independently since Dynablock stopped updating in December 2003.